hbctraining/Training-modules/RShiny/lessons/shinylive.md

 The next step in this process is likely the longest step because you now need to make your app!
 However, we are going to take a shortcut here and use an app that we have already created for this demonstration.

 1. Highlight and delete the default app that came along with create your Shiny application RStudio project
-2. Copy the RShiny App below by highlighting it and right-clicking the highliughted text and selecting "**Copy**"
+2. Copy the RShiny App below by highlighting it and right-clicking the highlighted text and selecting "**Copy**"

 ```
 library(shiny)